dallagi/raytracer/README.md

 Implemented from scratch with zero external dependencies (except for test helpers).

-Current progress: _it can render a simple scene with spheres_.
+Current progress: _it can render a simple scene with spheres and cast shadows_.

 ![rendered sphere](https://raw.githubusercontent.com/dallagi/raytracer/main/examples/out/scene.png)